 Use Real-World Examples

 Relate the concept to real-world examples that are familiar to you.
-Think about scenarios involving money, temperature, or altitude.
-For instance, imagine you have $10 and owe $7.
+And think about scenarios involving money, temperature, or altitude.
+Here's a good example: imagine you have $10 and owe $7.
 The $10 is a positive number, and the $7 debt is a negative number.
 Adding these together (10 + (-7)) gives you $3, which is what you have left after paying off the debt.

 Another example is temperature.
 If the temperature is 5 degrees Celsius and then drops by 8 degrees, you can represent this as 5 + (-8).
 The result is -3, indicating that the temperature is now 3 degrees below zero.